phurinjeffy/phurinjeffy/README.md

 - Hello, <strong>my name is Jeff</strong>, a software engineer based in Bangkok.

-- Beyond the world of coding, I'm an advocate for continuous learning, in pursuit of knowledge and experience for personal development.
+- Beyond the world of coding, I'm an advocate for continuous exploration and lifelong learning, in pursuit of knowledge and experiences for personal development.

 <br>